Clove Water For Hair: 8 Benefits And Ways To Use It

 A few spritzes of this spice-infused water can remarkably reduce your hair fall.

-Written by , MA (English) Sayantani Chatterjee MA (English) linkedin_icon Experience: 7 years
+Written by Sayantani Chatterjee, MA (English) Sayantani Chatterjee MA (English) linkedin_icon Experience: 7 years

 If you have been searching for one remedy that takes care of all your hair needs, we suggest you try clove water for your hair.
-Clove is commonly used as a healthy spice in different culinary preparations.
+Clove is commonly used as a healthy spice in different culinary preparations but you can also use clove water for hair health.
 However, you may not know that it combats hair fall and other scalp conditions as well – and it is an ayurvedic spice that is readily available, affordable, and suitable for most hair types.
-In this article, we discuss the benefits of clove water for hair, its potential side effects, and the different ways to use it.
+In this article, we discuss the benefits of clove water for hair, its potential side effects, and how to use clove water on hair.
 Keep reading.

 What Is Clove Water?

-Clove water is rich in eugenol that lends it its antimicrobiali XMultiplication or growth of microbes such as bacteria, viruses, or fungi in a certain body part or the entire body. properties (2).
+Clove water is rich in eugenol that lends it its antimicrobiali Multiplication or growth of microbes such as bacteria, viruses, or fungi in a certain body part or the entire body. properties (2).
 Its phenolic acid and flavonoid content make it a powerful antioxidant remedy that may be beneficial for your hair (3).
-Let us scroll down to the next section to see how clove water works for your hair.
+Let us scroll down to the next section to see the major chemical compounds derived from clove that contribute to the benefits of clove water for hair.

 How Does Clove Water Work For Hair?

-Factors like age, scalp infections, poor nutrition, and exposure to environmental aggressors can slow down hair growth (4),( 5),( 6),( 7).
-Clove water is rich in phytonutrients like eugenol that nourish, strengthen, and revitalize dormant follicles and promote new hair growth (8).
-Cloves can also protect the scalp from dandruff and fungal infections that contribute to hair loss (9).
+Factors like age, scalp infections, poor nutrition, and exposure to environmental aggressors can slow down hair growth (6),( 7),( 8),( 9).
+Clove water is rich in phytonutrients like eugenol that nourish, strengthen, and revitalize dormant follicles and promote new hair growth (10).
+Additionally, exploring cloves benefits reveals that they can protect the scalp from dandruff and fungal infections that contribute to hair loss (11).
+This study tested if clove could help fight Malassezia furfur, the fungus that causes dandruff.
+The methanol extract of clove was found to be an effective solution, with a small amount stopping the fungus from growing.
+They also identified an active compound in clove that worked well against dandruff-causing fungus.
+The study suggests that clove may be helpful in treating dandruff by fighting the fungus responsible for it.

 protip_icon Did You Know?